DrJieGao/drjiegao.github.io/_pages/about.md

 News
 ======
-[Aug.
-12, 2024]: Our paper "Energy-efficient UAV-assisted mobile edge computing: Resource allocation and trajectory optimization" received the IEEE Best Land Transportation Paper Award at the 100th IEEE VTC (VTC-Fall 2024).
+[Oct.
+9, 2024]: Our paper "Energy-efficient UAV-assisted mobile edge computing: Resource allocation and trajectory optimization" received the IEEE Best Land Transportation Paper Award at the 100th IEEE VTC (VTC-Fall 2024).

 [Aug.
 12, 2024]: Our paper "On-Demand Collaborative Sensing with Digital Twin-Driven Resource Allocation," has been accepted by the IEEE VTC-Fall 2024.